Grosvenor Canal: History

 The canal originally stretched from the Thames near Chelsea Bridge to Grosvenor Basin on the current site of Victoria station.
 It is difficult to tell whether all of the clear area marked Grosvenor Basin on the 1850 map was actually water, but the size of the basin was described as "immense" in 1878.
-When the station was built around 1858, the Victoria Station and Pimlico Railway obtained an Act of Parliament which ratified an agreement between them and the Duke of Westminster, allowing the station to be built on the basin site, and a new towpath to be constructed between Ebury Bridge and Eccleston Bridge.
+When the station was built around 1858, the Victoria Station and Pimlico Railway obtained an act of Parliament, the Victoria Station and Pimlico Railway Act 1858 (21 & 22 Vict. c. cxviii), which ratified an agreement between them and the Duke of Westminster, allowing the station to be built on the basin site, and a new towpath to be constructed between Ebury Bridge and Eccleston Bridge.
 The station opened on 1 October 1860.
-As the railways continued to expand, more room was needed, and another Act was obtained by the London, Brighton and South Coast Railway in 1899, which allowed the canal above Ebury Bridge to be closed.
+As the railways continued to expand, more room was needed, and another act was obtained by the London, Brighton and South Coast Railway in 1899, which allowed the canal above Ebury Bridge to be closed.
 This took place around 1902, resulting in the canal being half its original length.
-Since 1866, a local authority called the Vestry of St George, Hanover Square had used the canal to transport household refuse away from the area.
+Since 1866, a local authority called the St George Hanover Square Vestry had used the canal to transport household refuse away from the area.
 They were based close to the end of the canal at Ebury Bridge.
 Following the cutback of the canal to this point, the Duke of Westminster sold what was left of the canal to Westminster City Council, and its primary function became rubbish removal.

 Around 1925 it was halved in length again to allow Ebury Bridge Estate to be built by Westminster City Council.
 The lower portion of the canal was kept as a dock, allowing the council to continue loading barges with rubbish.
 In July 1928, the canal closed for nearly a year, while major improvements were made to facilitate the barge traffic.
 At its peak, 8,000 tons of refuse were loaded onto barges each week, and the barge traffic lasted until 1995, making it the last canal in commercial operation in London.
 The area has since been redeveloped as Grosvenor Waterside.
 The lock and the basin between it and the Thames have been retained, as has some of the upper basin.
 The lock has three sets of gates, two facing away from the Thames, and a third set facing towards the Thames, to cope with high tides where the river level exceeds that in the canal.
 The third set was first fitted some time between 1896 and 1916.